TheWallOfDucks/chaos-duck/README.md

 ### Features

-Right now, Chaos Llama only knows how to terminate instances and does not support more advanced interference modes, like introducing extra latency (but it's on the roadmap and being worked on, see [Issue #4](https://github.com/hassy/llama-cli/issues/4)).
+Right now, Chaos Llama only knows how to terminate instances and does not support more advanced interference modes, like introducing extra latency (but it's on the roadmap and being worked on, see [Issue #4](https://github.com/shoreditch-ops/llama-cli/issues/4)).

 ## Support

-File an [issue](https://github.com/hassy/llama-cli/issues) or drop me a line on [h@veldstra.org](mailto:h@veldstra.org).
+File an [issue](https://github.com/shoreditch-ops/llama-cli/issues) or drop us a line on [team@artillery.io](mailto:team@artillery.io).

 ## Contributing